ruiagmsousa/ruiagmsousa.github.io/content/research/agg-green-elasticity/index.md

 ---
 title: "The Aggregate Green Elasticity of Substitution"
 date: 2025-05-22
-lastmod: 2025-05-22
+lastmod: 2025-08-06
-tags: ["Energy Transition","Elasticity of Substitution Estimation","Dirty Energy Substitutability"]
+tags: ["Energy Transition","Elasticity of Substitution Estimation","Energy And Economic Growth"]
 author: ["Rui Sousa"]
-description: "Work In Progress"
+description: "Working Paper"
-summary: "This paper proposes a new methodology to estimate the elasticity of substitution between polluting and non-polluting energy for the US.
-With a point estimate of 0.59, much closer to unity than previously thought, the energy transition will be more painful and uneven.
-It further suggests that subsidies are not a sufficient policy tool when used alone."
+summary: "I introduce a new empirical strategy to provide the first estimate of the aggregate elasticity of substitution between polluting and non-polluting energy.
+Exploiting variation in US states’ energy mixes, I estimate an elasticity of 0.50 — much lower than most calibrations assume.
+Gross complementarity between energy sources complicates the green transition and significantly raises the economic costs of climate change."
 cover:
-    image: "us_y_ts_relative_energy_use_vs_price_wind.png"
+    image: "us_y_ts_ma_relative_energy_use_vs_price_wind.png"
     alt: "Relative Dirty Energy Prices and Clean Energy Consumption"
     relative: false
 editPost: